gatsbyjs/gatsby/docs/docs/adding-forms.md

 }
 ```

-Now that our inputs are working, we want something to happen when we submit the form.
+Now that your inputs are working, you want something to happen when you submit the form.
 Add `onSubmit` props to the form element and add `handleSubmit` to show an alert when the user submits the form:

 ```jsx:title=src/pages/index.js
 import React from "react"